 Mackay & Sons History starting with the original founder John Mackay

-1963 Working for the fire brigade and restumping homes on his days off John noticed a problem with his vision and seen a local doctor.
-John Mackay was diagnosed melanoma cancer of the right eye.
-This was a terrible news but John didn’t let it get him down.
+1963 Working for the fire brigade and restumping homes on his days off John noticed a problem with his vision and saw a local doctor.
+John Mackay was diagnosed Melanoma Cancer of the right eye, this was terrible news but didn’t let it get him down.

 1964-1965 John Mackay continued to work in the fire brigade and restump houses on his days off whilst doctors kept a close eye on his developing cancer.
 Determined to provide for his now growing family he continued to work and took great joy in the little time he had to spend with his family Bev, Bob and new daughter Debbie.

-1967 With restumping being the only means for income for john and his family, he gave it everything he had .with business steadily increasing day to day Tommy Conellan new he had to leave the fire brigade or give up restumping.
+1967 With restumping being the only means of income for John and his family, he gave it everything he had .
+With business steadily increasing day to day Tommy Conellan knew he had to either leave the fire brigade or give up restumping.
 He chose to stick to fire fighting and sold his half share to John.
-Now with young John the only owner he expand the Business into other areas such as house raising and sliding houses.
+Now with John the only owner he expanded the business into other areas such as house raising and sliding houses.

-1970 Johns new love for house removals drove him to focus on house removals, he would endlessly talk about it with anyone who would listen and spend night researching new and different methods in Australia and new Zealand in the hope to make it more affordable for the average family, however stumping was still the main component of Johns Business.
-Over the year House removals slowly grew, it was still a very much unheard of trade.
+1970 Johns new love for house removals drove him to focus on house removals, he would endlessly talk about it with anyone who would listen and spend nights researching new and different methods in Australia and New Zealand in the hope to make it more affordable for the average family, however stumping was still the main component of Johns business.
+Over the year house removals slowly grew, it was still a very much unheard of trade.

 1971 By the end of 1971 John Mackay House Removals was advertising in all papers and phone books.
-By this stage John had successfully implemented different methods and techniques witch he had studied making jobs run smother, safer and faster. this caused an influx of work.
-John bought out another House Removalist, Ken Dell House Removals based in Redcliffe for $6,500.
-This included a state of the art 2 axle duel wheel steel trailer more styes, jacks and a keen crew of young workers including a young man named Peter Waldock.
-Peter would later become Foreman for the 3rd generation Mackay.
-1971 saw John’s love affair with Mack trucks evolve.
-John bought a 2yr old b61 Mack truck.
+By this stage John had successfully implemented different methods and techniques which he had studied making jobs run smother, safer and faster resulting in an influx of work.
+John bought out another House Removalist Company, Ken Dell House Removals based in Redcliffe for $6,500.
+This included a state of the art 2 axle dual wheel steel trailer more styes, jacks and a keen crew of young workers including a man named Peter Waldock.
+Peter would later become Foreman for the 3rd generation Mackay’s.
+1971 saw John’s love affair with Mack trucks evolve and he bought a 2yr old b61 Mack truck.
 This was unheard of in the house removal industry where most equipment was either homemade or outdated by 30 yrs.

-1973 With the business growing every day John continues to lead the industry, always researching and investing in new equipment and methods to achieve jobs safer, quicker, easier.
-John always looked after his staff and he expected nothing but the best of his men.
-John rewarded his staff and they in turn respected him.
+1973 With the business growing every day John continues to lead the industry, always researching and investing in new equipment and methods to achieve jobs safer, quicker and easier.
+John always looked after his staff and he expected nothing but the best of his men and they in turn respected him.

 1975 With a well-established business, John was ecstatic to see his eldest son Bob Mackay join the family business, with team work and eagerness to learn Bob would quickly learn the trade.

-1976 With Bob by his side the business thrived requiring more and more room, John purchases the joining property to expand.
+1976 With Bob by his side the business thrived requiring more and more room, John purchases the adjoining property to expand.

 1977 With John constantly researching new techniques and always updating and maintaining his equipment.
-The business grows.
-It is now so large that it now not only moves houses for itself, it also moves houses for 3 other Removal Companies, moving on average 4 houses a week all over the State of Queensland.
+The business grows and it is now so large that it not only moves houses for itself, it also moves houses for 3 other Removal Companies, moving on average 4 houses a week all over the State of Queensland.
 Sometimes away from home for many days.

-1978 With growth increasing every year the need for more room is growing, with foresight in mind John purchases 2 more joining properties to enlarge his Depot at Ryan’s Road, Northgate.
+1978 With growth increasing every year the need for more room is growing, with foresight in mind John purchases 2 more adjoining properties to enlarge his Depot at Ryan’s Road, Northgate.

 1979 John continues to grow and another adjoining property was purchased.
 With new requirements for road and government permits becoming more and more complicated and time consuming John decides to make his son Bob Foreman allowing John to spend less time onsite.
 With the hydraulic age upon them John invests in a new machine called a bobcat, making work efficiency and capability increase.
 John also gets tech savvy and purchases a mobile phone, it was the size of a cinder block and his family would tease and laugh each time he used it.